jestjs/jest/website/versioned_docs/version-22.x/ExpectAPI.md

 You can also specify an optional snapshot name.
 Otherwise, the name is inferred from the test.

-_Note: While snapshot testing is most commonly used with React components, any serializable value can be used as a snapshot._

 ### `.toThrow(error)`

 Also under the alias: `.toThrowError(error)`